munificent/journal/_posts/2014-07-05-dropping-loot.md

 ---
 layout: post
 title: "Dropping Loot"
-categories: code game-dev roguelike dart hauberk
+categories: code game-dev roguelike dart
 ---

 I got started hacking on my own roguelike after spending several years avidly playing [Angband][].
 Like most projects, I had a few itches I wanted to scratch and it kind of took on a life of its own.
 One thing that annoyed me about Angband was how monsters dropped loot when they died.